Frank Langella: 1990–2008: Broadway acclaim and Frost/Nixon

-Expansion into film and television
+2009–2019: Established career

-Langella's film work also includes roles in George Clooney's Good Night, and Good Luck (2005) as former CBS chief executive William S. Paley, for which he was nominated for the Screen Actors Guild Award for Ensemble Cast.
-He also appeared in Bryan Singer's Superman Returns (2006) as Daily Planet editor Perry White.
-Langella received critical acclaim as well as the Boston Society of Film Critics Award in 2007 for his sensitive portrayal of an elderly novelist in Starting Out in the Evening.
-In late 2009, he starred in the Richard Kelly film The Box with Cameron Diaz and James Marsden.
+In late 2009, Langella starred in the Richard Kelly film The Box with Cameron Diaz and James Marsden.
 In 2010, he played Louis Zabel in Oliver Stone's Wall Street: Money Never Sleeps, alongside Michael Douglas, Shia LaBeouf, and Carey Mulligan.
 That same year, he played a supporting role in All Good Things, with Ryan Gosling and Kirsten Dunst.
 In 2011, Langella starred in the drama thriller Unknown, opposite Liam Neeson and Diane Kruger.
-In 2012, he earned critical praise for his role in the independent film Robot & Frank, with Peter Travers of Rolling Stone magazine calling his performance "a masterclass in acting".
+In 2012, Langella earned critical praise for his role in the independent film Robot & Frank, with Peter Travers of Rolling Stone magazine calling his performance "a masterclass in acting".

 In 2013, Langella starred as Chief Justice Warren E. Burger in the Stephen Frears' HBO film Muhammad Ali's Greatest Fight, with Christopher Plummer playing Justice John Marshall Harlan.
 In October and November 2013, Langella played King Lear at the Minerva, Chichester Festival Theatre in Chichester, UK.
 The play travelled to the Harvey Theater at the Brooklyn Academy of Music in New York in 2014.
 Langella also played Cleveland Browns owner Anthony Molina in the movie Draft Day, which also starred Kevin Costner, Jennifer Garner, and Dennis Leary.
 In 2015, Langella joined the cast of FX's critically praised drama The Americans with Keri Russell and Matthew Rhys.
 He appeared in seasons 3 through 5.

-In 2016, he played the title role in Doug Hughes' production of the US premiere of Florian Zeller's play The Father at the Samuel J. Friedman Theatre on Broadway.
+In 2016, Langella played the title role in Doug Hughes' production of the US premiere of Florian Zeller's play The Father at the Samuel J. Friedman Theatre on Broadway.
 He won his fourth Tony Award for that performance.
 That same year, he appeared in Captain Fantastic with Viggo Mortensen and was again nominated with the ensemble cast for the Screen Actors Guild Award.
 He also starred in the HBO television movie All the Way (2016) as Senator Richard Russell Jr., with Bryan Cranston as Lyndon B. Johnson.
 Langella received a Critics' Choice Television Award for Best Supporting Actor in a Movie/Miniseries nomination for his performance.
 From 2018 to 2020, Langella appeared as Sebestian in Showtime's Kidding, starring Jim Carrey.
 The show's executive producer was Michel Gondry, and it received positive reviews.